revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-15. What do you know about Test Suite ?
+15. What do you know about Test Suite?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Test suite means bundle a few unit test cases and run it together.
-In JUnit, both `@RunWith` and `@Suite` annotation are used to run the suite test.
+Test suite means bundling a few unit test cases and running them together.
+In JUnit, both `@RunWith` and `@Suite` annotations are used to run the suite test.

 </blockquote>
 </details>